 You can use an infrared heat detecting gun to troubleshoot a hydraulic system.</p>

 Our website contains dozens of articles about troubleshooting hydraulic systems.
 In fact, I recently finished posting a series of articles called, "Think First, Then Troubleshoot!"
-This series explains how troubleshooting requres a systematic approach to identify and correct the source of malfunctions, not just treat symptoms.
+This series explains how troubleshooting requires a systematic approach to identify and correct the source of malfunctions, not just treat symptoms.

 Troubleshooting requires tools to assess the condition of a hydraulic system by reading pressure, flow, and temperature.
-Monitoring temperature can help you gain an overall idea of what's going on in a system, but an infrared heat detector can provide specific information — information than can pinpoint the source of problems.
+Monitoring temperature can help you gain an overall idea of what's going on in a system, but an infrared heat detector can provide specific information — information that can pinpoint the source of problems.